-- A. Treat per Universal Patient Care

-- B. Maintain O2 sat above 95%

-- C. If suspected infection and two or more of the following qSOFA criteria are met:

-- Systolic Blood Pressure < 100 mmHg

-- Respiratory rate > 22 breaths/min

-- Altered mental status

-- D. Notify the receiving hospital with a Sepsis Alert.

-- E. If available, check point of care lactate and notify receiving hospital if > 4 mMol.

-- F. If systolic BP < 90 mmHg, start IV and treat per shock protocol.
+- A. Treat per Universal Patient Care. - B. Maintain O2 sat above 95%. - C. If suspected infection and two or more of the following qSOFA criteria are met: - Systolic Blood Pressure < 100 mmHg - Respiratory rate > 22 breaths/min ( and/or ETCO2 < 25 mmHg) - Altered mental status - 1.
+Notify the receiving hospital with a Sepsis Alert and begin fluid resuscitation at 30 ml/kg. - If available, check point of care lactate and notify receiving hospital if > 4 mMol. - If systolic BP < 90 mmHg, start IV and treat per shock protocol.
 Target mean arterial pressure (MAP) > 65 mmHg.

 - A. Sepsis is a rapidly progressing, life threatening condition due to systemic infection.
-Sepsis must be recognized early and treated aggressively to prevent progression to shock and death. - B. The purpose of a Sepsis Alert is to provide pre-arrival emergency department notification in order to facilitate rapid assessment and treatment of a suspected severe sepsis patient. - C. qSOFA Quick Sepsis-related Organ Failure Assessment (see below)
+Sepsis must be recognized early and treated aggressively to prevent progression to shock and death. - B. The purpose of a Sepsis Alert is to provide pre-arrival emergency department notification in order to facilitate rapid assessment and treatment of a suspected severe sepsis patient. - C. qSOFA Quick Sepsis-related Organ Failure Assessment.